Version2beta/talks/thats_my_monkey/paper.md

 What about the front end?
 To start with, we can reiterate that the front end solves a different domain problem than the back end.
 The front end is strictly responsible for the user's experience as they meet the need that brought them to your application.

-I've used two different patterns here that are very interesting:
+We've used two different patterns here that are very interesting:

 ### No Back End